-'''

-import logging

-class output_test(Test):

-def test(self):

-stdout = logging.getLogger('avocado.test.stdout')

-stdout.info('Informational line that will go to stdout')

-...

-stderr = logging.getLogger('avocado.test.stderr')

-stderr.info('Informational line that will go to stderr')
+''' def test(self): stdout = logging.getLogger('avocado.test.stdout') stdout.info('Informational line that will go to stdout') ... stderr = logging.getLogger('avocado.test.stderr') stderr.info('Informational line that will go to stderr') '''

-'''

 Avocado will automatically save anything a test generates on STDOUT into a stdout file, to be found at the test results directory.
 The same applies to anything a test generates on STDERR, that is, it will be saved into a stderr file at the same location.